Cleopatra's statue in the Temple of Venus Genetrix

 f) "It struck an odd chord in a city where humans did not traditionally mingle among cult images."

 This is factually incorrect.
-Statues of people, including Roman citizens, have stood in Roman temples since the 2nd century BCE at the very least.
+Statues of people, including Roman citizens, have stood in Roman temples since the 2nd century BC at the very least.
 For example, the poet Accius put his own statue in the Temple of Camenae; a statue of Cato the Elder stood in the Temple of Salus, etc.

 Only two sources mention the statue: Appian and Cassius Dio.
 Neither of them claims that it caused a stir.
 Which is very telling because everyone knew that Cleopatra was Caesar's mistress.
 Yet nobody acted scandalized about her statue in the Temple of Venus Genetrix.
 Why?
 Because it was one of many pieces of art in public spaces.